 Source: United Nations Photo.
 Universal Declaration of Human Rights, 01 November 1949

-Welcome to the human rights collection gifted to the North Idaho College Molstead Library by the Kootenai County Task Force on Human Relations (KCTFHR).
+Welcome to the digital human rights collection.
+This digital collection covers the history of the Kootenai County Task Force on Human Relations (KCTFHR).
 This is the human rights story and journey of the KCTFHR that emerged as a counter to a serious threat by a band of neo-Nazis and white supremacists after they relocated from southern California to northern Idaho in 1973.
 The neo-Nazi group’s leader, Richard Butler, purchased land in a rural section of Kootenai County, Idaho, built a compound, and soon established what became known as the Aryan Nations.
 In addition, he formed the Church of Jesus Christ, Christian and became its pastor.

 After seven years of a low profile and little public activity by the Aryan Nations, all that changed in December 1980 when members of the group placed graffiti on the property of a local Jewish restaurant owner in Hayden, Idaho, to intimidate and harass him based upon his Jewish ancestry.
 Soon after that incident an individual associated with the group targeted and used serious threats directed at a bi-racial family in Coeur d’Alene, Idaho with the intent to drive the family from the community.